ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/context-switch-cortex-m/_index.md

 minutes_to_complete: 15

-who_is_this_for: This is an introductory topic for software developers who would like to learn about context switching operations on Cortex-M processors in a baremetal environment.
+who_is_this_for: This is an introductory topic for software developers who would like to learn about context switching operations on Cortex-M processors in a bare-metal environment.

 learning_objectives:
     - Understand the basics of context switching operation